mikoskinen/softwaremkwebsource/root/template/pages/services.md

 ### We are available for hire ###
-SoftwareMK is a micro-isv founded by [Mikael Koskinen](http://mikaelkoskinen.net) and we're available for hire.
+SoftwareMK is a micro-isv founded by [Mikael Koskinen](http://mikaelkoskinen.net) and we're **available for hire**.
 We are located in Finland and offer our services in Finnish and English.
 SoftwareMK is a Microsoft Bizspark company and we have over a decade of experience working with Microsoft technologies.
 Our company was established in 2008.

 Blog: [mikaelkoskinen.net](http://mikaelkoskinen.net)